 Should I use a mortgage broker or lender in Manitoba?

-In Manitoba, a mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, as well as alternative and private funding specialists.
-In other words, the mortgage broker acts as an intermediary between the borrower and the lender.
+In Manitoba, a mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, and alternative and private funding specialists.
+In other words, the mortgage broker is an intermediary between the borrower and the lender.

 A mortgage lender is one financial institution or bank that offers a single line of mortgage products directly to borrowers.
 The lender’s mortgage specialists only have access to their mortgage products.

 nesto advisors offer the lowest rate upfront every time.
 Yes, we make less than the average broker or mortgage specialist, but we get the peace of mind of knowing that we helped you save thousands of dollars on your mortgage.

 Should I try to find a mortgage with a rate hold in Manitoba?

 If you’re planning to buy Manitoba property in the future, it’s a wise choice to request that nesto secure a rate hold on your behalf so you don’t have to worry about interest rates rising while you’re home shopping.

 Ensuring you have a rate hold in place is like having insurance on your mortgage rate – you no longer have to worry about the mortgage rate increasing while you find your new home over the next 90 – 150 days.